rinha4.dotnet

 The home page reads the latest official Rinha issue result from docs/public/official/latest.json and the latest CI candidate result from docs/public/reports/latest-candidate.json.

 CI results are useful for regression tracking.
 They are not official Rinha hardware results.
-Candidate CI runs keep the canonical docker-compose.yml standalone-yolo layout; manual stress runs can pin all service containers to one host CPU when diagnosing official-preview mismatch.
+Candidate CI runs keep the canonical docker-compose.yml standalone-yolo layout; manual stress runs can override cpusets or CPU quotas when diagnosing official-preview mismatch.

 Active lane